JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Routing - Static Routing, Routing Table, Default Routes, Next Hop, Local Routes, Floating Routes.md

 # Local Routes
 - What?
 	- A local route is a route that is directly configured on the  router's interface.
-It is a route
+It is a route to the network that is directly connected to the router
+- How to view?
+	- Local routes can be viewed in the routing table used ther C (connected) code.
+They do not require static configuration because the router automatically knows about them

+/